hohkfuyuhi/hohkfuyuhi.github.io/README.md

 <br>
 VER 0.6.1 | (WIP)
 - i wanted to add more interactive elements to the website
-- i found an amazing scroll interaction library called ScrollMagic
+- i found a few amazing libraries, but it requires GSAP, and advanced JavaScript knowledge
-- i am currently learning how to use GSAP and JavaScript in order to customise ScrollMagic to my theme
+- i am currently learning how to use GSAP and JavaScript in order to incorporate these elements into my website
 - MAJOR UPDATE INCOMING

 VER 0.5.2 | 13/05/19